tecunningham/tecunningham.github.io/_drafts/two-systems.md

 * **Quality of Experiments.** (...)

 # REFERENCES & FOLLOWUP READING

+* My strongest single recommendation is *SuperForecasting* by Philip Tetlock, which summarizes a lot of research on peoples' ability to make probability judgments bout political events.

 * A not-very-good summary of a bunch of studies on effective information visualization: https://medium.com/@kennelliott/39-studies-about-human-perception-in-30-minutes-4728f9e31a73#.tn3vf2tlj